ANSSI-FR/MLA/CRYPTO.md

 - header: $ct_{recipients}$
 - data: $keycommit \ .\ enc_0\ . \dots\ enc_n \ .$ $`final\_chunk`$

 Special care must be taken not to reuse a sequence number in implementations as this would be catastrophic given GCM properties.
-For n chunks of data:
+For $n$ chunks of data:
 * sequence 0: key commitment
 * sequence 1 to $n$: data
 * sequence $n+1$: $`final\_chunk`$ with only the 10 bytes "FINALBLOCK" as content